Mygod/ohbem/README.md

 npm install ohbem

 # Optional dependencies:
-# if you want to use the built in data fetcher to fetch from a known-safe masterfile repo
+# if you want to use the built in data fetcher to fetch from a known-safe/stable masterfile repo
 npm install --save node-fetch
 # if you want to generate fetch the latest masterfile from Pogo Data Generator (alternative to the option above)
 npm install --save pogo-data-generator